therealhackmeehan/ubacktest_docs/src/content/docs/Creating/workingWithData.md

 ### About the Stock Data

 All stock data is stored in **Pandas DataFrames**.
-If you're not familiar with Pandas, think of it as a highly optimized table designed for data analysis and manipulation.
+If you're not familiar with Pandas DataFrames, think of them as a highly optimized table designed for data analysis and manipulation.

 ```
      high    low     open    close   volume    timestamp